GenealogyWitch/GenealogyWitch.github.io/genealogy-docs/docs/cleveland_directories.md

 # Cleveland City Directory Images

-Remember, the 1861 directory was for the year ending Jul 1862, the 1887 directory is for the year ending Jul 1888, etc.
+Note - the 1861 directory was for the year ending Jul 1862, the 1887 directory is for the year ending Jul 1888, etc.

+## 1860's

 **1861**